themrluke/StableDiffusionPUPPI/README.md

 - The notebooks in [Keras folder](keras_version/) have a list of variables in the first cell you might need to change to work with your setup

-- `inference.ipynb` imports a model from its python file and applies the weights from a `.h5` file.
+- `inference.ipynb` imports a model from its python file and applies the weights from an HDF `.h5` file.
 This notebook should be used to run inference on subclassing API models and **UNet2d**

 - `inference_hls.ipynb` imports model architecture **AND** weights from a `.h5` file.
 This notebook is also designed to work with the functional API **keras model** and compiled **HLS Model**